 C. Special consideration

-- The Faculty of Arts follows the special consideration processes as documented by the University.
+- The Faculty of Arts follows the special consideration policies and processes as documented by the University.

 - Suitable reasons for special consideration application include: acute illness; bereavement; hardship or trauma; service obligations (including jury duty, military and emergency services obligations); activities for students registered with Monash Sport’s Elite Athlete Support Program.
 Appropriate documentation must accompany all special consideration requests.